AdobeDocs/experience-manager-65.nl-NL/help/forms/using/rule-editor.md

 `Then, do the following:`

-Actie 2 betreffende object B; EN actie 3 betreffende object C;
+Handeling 2 op object B;
+EN
+Handeling 3 voor Object C;

 _